cahitgs/process-customizer/README.md

 ## Citation

+## Citation

+If you use this tool, please cite both the software and the methodological framework:

+> Marangoz, M. C. (2026). *PROCESS Matrix Customizer* (Version 1.0.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.20237514

-Hayes, A. F. (2022). _Introduction to Mediation, Moderation, and Conditional Process Analysis: A Regression-Based Approach_ (3rd ed.).
+> Hayes, A. F. (2022). *Introduction to Mediation, Moderation, and Conditional Process Analysis: A Regression-Based Approach* (3rd ed.).
 The Guilford Press.

-Page references throughout the source were validated against the 2nd edition (2018); Appendix B in the 3rd edition is substantively identical (per A. F. Hayes, pers. comm., May 2026).
+Validated against Hayes (2022), 3rd ed., Appendices A & B (per A. F. Hayes, pers. comm., 2026).

 ## Contact